jdavies/airline-demo/ReadMe.md

 # ReadMe.md

 These file are for the Airline Demo, created by Jeff Davies and Ranjit Gundarlahalli.
-The slide deck for hte lunch and learns is at <https://docs.google.com/presentation/d/1u-CjX_AuPDB94qZKvq4P1Gxiv9ElEuGJoohcJkKrs1k/edit#slide=id.ga57c3deb73_2_557>
+The slide deck for the lunch and learns is at <https://docs.google.com/presentation/d/1u-CjX_AuPDB94qZKvq4P1Gxiv9ElEuGJoohcJkKrs1k/edit#slide=id.ga57c3deb73_2_557>

 ## database/